kiboschool/course-web-application-development/src/lessons/data-modeling/relations-and-normalization.md

 * **Data redundancy**: Data redundancy when the same data is stored in multiple places, leading to data storage inefficiencies and an increased risk of inconsistencies.
 Since the same customer information is repeated in multiple rows for different orders, it takes up more space in the database (and can lead to the issues noted above).

-## Normalization
+## Why do we need table normalization?

-Database Normalization prevents the anomalies above.
+Table Normalization prevents the anomalies above.
 In short, it requires that you create different tables for the different "things" in your system.

 To normalize the orders, customers, and products from the example and prevent inconsistencies, you would need to separate the data into separate tables and establish relationships between them.